alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 ### RTP Payload Header

 Refer to the "Privacy" section "RTP Payload Header" sub-section for the detailed definition of an RTP Payload Header for various audio and video media types.
 Those definitions MUST be used to determine the parts of the RTP Payload that is HDCP encrypted.

+### IS-11

+For an Input shared by multiple IS-11 Senders that support being constrained for the `urn:x-matrox:cap:transport:hkep` capability to either `true` or `false`, all such Senders MUST be constrained to `false` in order for that Input to become non-HDCP protected.
+Consequently, if any of these Senders is not constrained to `false`, then those Senders that are constrained to `false` MUST enter the IS-11 `active_constraints_violation` state, because the essence remains HDCP-protected until all relevant Senders are set to false.

 ## Privacy